-The vast bomb shelter tunnels underneath the charming old town of Kranj are one of coolest historical attractions in Slovenia.
+The vast World War II bomb shelter tunnels underneath the charming old town of Kranj are one of coolest historical attractions in Slovenia.
 But most travelers pass right by, without even knowing what they’ve missed.

 Here’s why you should include Kranj as a stop on your tour of Slovenia; it’s an easy day trip if you’re staying in Ljubljana or vacationing in Bled.
 If you’re traveling by car it might also make a good home base for exploring the region, staying among the many locals who commute to the capital city but enjoy a high quality of life and a lower cost of living in and around Kranj.